mzufferey/omics/reading_notes/methods_grns_reading_notes.md

 ### Cao et al. 2021

-we 5 propose a computational framework called GLUE (graph-linked unified embedding), which utilizes 6 accessible prior knowledge about regulatory interactions to bridge the gaps between feature spaces
+we 5 propose a **computational framework called GLUE (graph-linked unified embedding), which utilizes 6 accessible prior knowledge about regulatory interactions to bridge the gaps between feature spaces**

-we introduce GLUE (graph-linked unified embedding), a modular framework for integrating 28 unpaired single-cell multi-omics data and inferring regulatory interactions simultaneously.
-By 29 modeling the regulatory interactions across omics layers explicitly, GLUE bridges the gaps between 30 various omics-specific feature spaces in a biologically intuitive manner.
+**we introduce GLUE (graph-linked unified embedding), a modular framework for integrating 28 unpaired single-cell multi-omics data and inferring regulatory interactions simultaneously.
+By 29 modeling the regulatory interactions across omics layers explicitly, GLUE bridges the gaps between 30 various omics-specific feature spaces in a biologically intuitive manner.**

-Integrating unpaired single-cell multi-omics data via graph-guided embeddings
+**Integrating unpaired single-cell multi-omics data via graph-guided embeddings**

 we model cell states as low-dimensional cell embeddings learned 7 through variational autoencoders27, 28.
 Given their intrinsic differences in biological nature and assay 8 technology, each omics layer is equipped with a separate autoencoder that uses a probabilistic 9 generative model tailored to the layer-specific feature space

-Taking advantage of prior biological knowledge, we propose the use of a knowledge-based graph 2 (“guidance graph”) that explicitly models cross-layer regulatory interactions for linking layer- 3 specific feature spaces; the vertices in the graph correspond to the features of different omics layers, 4 and edges represent signed regulatory interactions.
+**Taking advantage of prior biological knowledge, we propose the use of a knowledge-based graph 2 (“guidance graph”) that explicitly models cross-layer regulatory interactions for linking layer- 3 specific feature spaces**; the vertices in the graph correspond to the features of different omics layers, 4 and edges represent signed regulatory interactions.

 , adversarial multimodal alignment is performed as an iterative optimization procedure, guided 8 by feature embeddings encoded from the graph2

-GLUE employs omics-specific variational autoencoders to learn low-dimensional cell embeddings from each omics 14 layer.
-The data dimensionality and generative distribution can differ across omics layers, but the cell embedding 15 dimensions are shared.
+**GLUE employs omics-specific variational autoencoders to learn low-dimensional cell embeddings from each omics 14 layer.** The data dimensionality and generative distribution can differ across omics layers, but the cell embedding 15 dimensions are shared.
 A graph variational autoencoder is used to learn feature embeddings from the prior 16 knowledge-based guidance graph; these embeddings are then used as data decoder parameters.
 The feature 17 embeddings effectively link the omics-specific autoencoders to ensure a consistent embedding orientation.
 Last, an 18 omics discriminator is employed to align the cell embeddings of different omics layers via adversarial learning.

 Combining omics-specific autoencoders with graph-based coupling and adversarial alignment, we 24 designed and implemented the GLUE framework for unpaired single-cell multi-omics data 25 integration with superior accuracy and robustness.
 By modeling regulatory interactions across omics 26 layers explicitly, GLUE uniquely supports model-based regulatory inference for unpaired multi- 27 omics datasets, exhibiting even higher reliability than regular correlation analysis on paired datasets